MaxDreisbach/Droplet-PIFu/README.md

 (see requirements.txt)

 ## Getting Started
-- Create conda environment from requirements.txt (conda create --name <env> --file requirements.txt)
+- Create conda environment from requirements.txt (`conda create --name <env> --file requirements.txt`)
 - Download pre-processed glare-point shadowgraphy images from https://doi.org/10.35097/egqrfznmr9yp2s7f
-- OR use processing scripts on own data (see https://github.com/MaxDreisbach/GPS-Processing)
+- OR use processing scripts on own data (see [GPS-Processing GitHub](https://github.com/MaxDreisbach/GPS-Processing))
 - Download network weights and move it to `./Droplet-PIFu/checkpoints/`
 - OR train the network on new data (see below)
 - Run eval.py forvolumetric reconstruction (see below)
 - Open .obj file of reconstructed interface in Meshlab, Blender, or any 3D visualization software

 ## Evaluation
-This script reconstructs each image into an `.obj` file under `./PIFu/results/name_of_experiment` represnting the 3D gas-liquid interface.
+This script reconstructs each image in `path_to_processed_image_data` into an `.obj` file under `./PIFu/results/name_of_experiment` representing the 3D gas-liquid interface.

 `python -m apps.eval --name {name_of_experiment} --test_folder_path {path_to_processed_image_data} --load_netG_checkpoint_path {path_to_network_weights}`

 ## Data Generation (Linux Only)
-The data generation uses codes adapted from PIFu by Saito et al. (2019), see https://github.com/shunsukesaito/PIFu for further reference.
+The data generation uses codes adapted from PIFu by Saito et al. (2019), see [PIFu GitHub](https://github.com/shunsukesaito/PIFu) for further reference.
 The following code should be run with [pyembree](https://github.com/scopatz/pyembree), as it is otherwise very slow. \
 The data generation requires `.obj` files of ground truth 3D gas-liquid interfaces, e.g. obtained by numerical simulation.
 First, binary masks, placeholder renderings, and calibration matrices are computed from the specified `.obj` files.